Extracts the predicted NSEC value as desired from an object of class bayesnecfit or bayesmanecfit.

 sig_val

-Probability value to use as the lower quantile to test significance of the predicted posterior values. against the lowest observed concentration (assumed to be the control), to estimate NEC as an interpolated NOEC value from smooth ECx curves.
+Probability value to use as the lower quantile to test significance of the predicted posterior values.

 The number of unique x values over which to find NSEC - large values will make the NSEC estimate more precise.